iam4x/isomorphic-flux-boilerplate/README.md

 * Concat & minify styles to `/dist/css/styles.css`
 * Concat & minify scripts to `/dist/js/app.js`
 * Optimize & copy images to `/dist/img/`

-## TODO

-* Add async data retrieval before server rendering, currently all the Ajax calls that will change the state of a components are made on the client after rendering.
-(Still exploring many way to achieves this, because it breaks the Flux architecture).